What’s new in version 2.1

 When a customer decides to cancel his order and the value <CancelRequest> has been set to True, you have 2 ways of handling this request.

 - You can choose to ship the order anyway.
-This means the customer will receive both his money back from us, and his product from you.
+This means the customer will receive an item he may not want.
+He can initiate the return process to send the item back.

 - You can choose to confirm his cancellation and not send any product at all.
 We will refund the payment to the customer.